 Composer born in Palestrina (Italy).
-In 1537, he was admitted to the choir of Santa María la Mayor, where Firmin Lebel (maestro di cappella of the basilica since 1540) took him under his protection.
-Then he began to study and sing the works of Josquin des Prez, Jean Mouton, Pierre de La Rue, Antoine Brumel and franco-flamencos and Italian masters.
-In 1544, he was organist of the Cathedral of his hometown; and when in 1551 the Palestrina cardenal-obispo rises to the papal throne under the name of Julio III, it makes call to Rome, where it would be master of children in the Basilica of San Pedro and singer of his private chapel.
-In 1555, he begins the papal mandate of Pablo IV, who sends you to remove from the list of Papal singers all married men, among whom he was.
-He then went on to San Juan de Letran, and in 1561 he was appointed to Santa María la Mayor.
-In the following years, he was director of music education at the Roman Seminary, created by Pablo IV after the Council of Trent (1563), and was in the service of Cardinal Hipólito d'Este.
-In 1571 he was again called to San Pedro, where he was second maestro di cappella and he stayed for twenty-three years.
-He was a friend of San Felipe Neri, founder of the oratory, and appreciated by the Popes Julio III, Marcelo II, Gregorio XIII, Sixto V and Gregorio XIV.
+In 1537, he/she was admitted to the choir of Santa María la Mayor, where Firmin Lebel (maestro di cappella of the basilica since 1540) took him under his protection.
+Then he/she began to study and sing the works of Josquin des Prez, Jean Mouton, Pierre de La Rue, Antoine Brumel and franco-flamencos and Italian masters.
+In 1544, he/she was organist of the Cathedral of his hometown; and when in 1551 the Palestrina cardenal-obispo rises to the papal throne under the name of Julio III, it makes call to Rome, where it would be master of children in the Basilica of San Pedro and singer of his private chapel.
+In 1555, he/she begins the papal mandate of Pablo IV, who sends you to remove from the list of Papal singers all married men, among whom he/she was.
+He/She then went on to San Juan de Letran, and in 1561 he/she was appointed to Santa María la Mayor.
+In the following years, he/she was director of music education at the Roman Seminary, created by Pablo IV after the Council of Trent (1563), and was in the service of Cardinal Hipólito d'Este.
+In 1571 he/she was again called to San Pedro, where he/she was second maestro di cappella and he/she stayed for twenty-three years.
+He/She was a friend of San Felipe Neri, founder of the oratory, and appreciated by the Popes Julio III, Marcelo II, Gregorio XIII, Sixto V and Gregorio XIV.
 His work exerted great influence on his contemporaries, being their direct disciples their children, as well as Giovanni Andrea Dragoni (in 1576 maestro di cappella of San Juan de Letran) and Francisco Soriano (in 1587 maestro di cappella of San Luis de los Franceses)